eduardoleopoldino/roll-dice/README.md

 2. The users should see what numbers were previously requested;
 3. The public history should be visible to any user opening the web-frontend;

-- Therefore, istead of just creating a simple page to input a number and return the value, I wanted to make something fun, so I decided to create a simple dice game, where given the result of the dices, the score will be calculated using the fibonacci sequence.
+- Istead of just creating a simple page to input a number and return the value, I wanted to make something fun.
+So, I created a simple dice game, where given the sum of the dices, the score will be calculated using the fibonacci sequence.

 ## Decisions

-- First challenge was to host the app somewhere where I could run both the frontend and the backend.
+- First challenge was to host the app somewhere where I could run the project.
 The chosen one was [Netlify](https://www.netlify.com/).

 - The user should first enter a name before start the game.

 - The score is updated in realtime using [Pusher](https://pusher.com/) service.
 Initially, the idea was to use a websockets library, but, netlify functions doesn´t support it due to the serverless architecture.

-- The dice animation was copied from [here](https://codesandbox.io/s/xjk3xqnprw)
+- The dice animation was taken from [here](https://codesandbox.io/s/xjk3xqnprw)

 - And for the fibonacci (recursive) method, I added a memoized function to cache the results, to improve a litle bit the performance.